LaoArchAngel/fsw-wiki/questions_js.markdown

     `Answer 2`: By using this property, it is possible to create a base constructor function that contains some basic properties and methods, and then define different objects that inherit (and eventually override) all the properties defined in the base object.

+7. *When is it better to add a function to the object prototype as opposed to adding the function to an object literal/ object instance?*

+    `Answer`: When there will be many instances of the same type.

 ## Hard Questions
 1. *If a function doesn't have a return statement, what if anything is returned?*